 Future of Open Banking in Malta – Final Thoughts

-As Malta’s digital economy gains momentum, the role of open banking is becoming increasingly important.
+As Malta’s digital economy gains momentum, the role of open banking will become increasingly important.
 With over 60% of adults now using online or mobile banking and e-commerce steadily expanding year over year, the foundation for a connected, API-powered financial system is already in place.
 But despite having the regulatory framework (PSD2) and a digitally savvy population, open banking in Malta still feels more like potential than reality.
-The next two to three years will be pivotal: a chance for open banking to transition from being just a regulatory requirement to becoming a genuine commercial advantage, one that consumers actually interact with at checkout, during onboarding, or when making financial decisions.
+The next two to three years will be pivotal: a chance for open banking to transition from being just a regulatory requirement to becoming a genuine commercial advantage, one that consumers actually interact with at checkout, during onboarding or when making financial decisions.

 FAQs